Glossary

 2. Comparative Analysis: Investors can compare current yields across different securities to identify more attractive income opportunities.

-3. Market Sentiment Indicator: Fluctuations in current yield can signal changes in market conditions or investor sentiment.
+3. Market Sentiment Indicator: Fluctuations can signal changes in market conditions or investor sentiment.

 4. Portfolio Management: Helps in constructing a diversified portfolio aimed at achieving specific income goals.